buihuukhoi/Advanced-Programming-in-the-Unix-environment/Homework-2/README.md

     launcher (2) (e.g., sandbox)

 ## Monitored functions:
-    Note: monitor_sandbox.txt is used to log information and error messages from the sandbox
+    Note:   - monitor_sandbox.txt is used to log information and error messages from the sandbox
+            - If an access to an invalid path is detected or the use of "system or exec*" is rejected, the functions will return -1 (if int) or NULL (if pointer) and the errno will be set to EACCES (permission denied).

     File/directory-relevant functions:
     chdir